 - Deep -- the infection goes deeper than the skin into the muscle and tissue

 - Organ/space -- the infection is deep and involves the organ and space where you had surgery

 Antibiotics are used to treat most wound infections.
 Sometimes, you also may need surgery to treat the infection.

 You may be started on antibiotics to treat the surgical wound infection.
-The length of time you will need to take the antibiotics varies, but will be for at least 1 week.
+The length of time you will need to take the antibiotics varies, but will typically be for at least 1 week.
 You may be started on IV antibiotics and then changed to pills later.
 Take all of your antibiotics, even if you feel better.

-The pus from your wound may be tested to figure out the best antibiotic.
-Some wounds are infected with methicillin-resistant Staphylococcus aureau (MRSA), which is resistant to commonly used antibiotics.
+If there is drainage from your wound, it may be tested to figure out the best antibiotic.
+Some wounds are infected with methicillin-resistant Staphylococcus aureus (MRSA) which is resistant to commonly used antibiotics.
 A MRSA infection will need a specific antibiotic to treat it.

 Sometimes, your surgeon needs to do a procedure to clean the wound.
-They can take care of this either in the operating room or in your hospital room.
+They can take care of this either in the operating room, in your hospital room or in a clinic.
 They will:

 Your surgical wound may need to be cleaned and the dressing changed on a regular basis.
 You may learn to do this yourself, or nurses may do it for you.
 If you do this yourself, you will:

 - Remove the old bandage and packing.
 You can shower to wet the wound, which allows the bandage to come off more easily.